 Overall, a second extraction for another cup of coffee isn’t an option that I’d consider in the future.

-Still, I’d love to know what you think, so drop me a comment below and share if you have any experience with this.
+Still, I’d love to know what you think, so drop me a comment below and share your thoughts and experience on the matter.